Scurlock Foundation

 -

 Board Member Connections: The foundation's leadership has deep ties to Houston's civic, cultural, and philanthropic communities.
-Board members serve on or have connections to major Houston institutions including the Texas Medical Center, University of Texas system, and major cultural organizations.
+Board members serve on or have connections to major Houston institutions including the Texas Medical Center, University of Texas system, and major cultural organisations.

 -